|Back to Back Issues Page|

 Glutathione is a protein synthesised in the liver from three amino acids; glycine, cysteine and glutamic acid.
 It is a powerful antioxidant too.

 Interestingly all three are found in relatively large amounts in maize that has not been refined.
 However the most common milling process extracts nearly half the protein.
+It's a wickedness beyond comprehension.

 Another cause of damage to the lens in children is a deficiency of B6; pyridoxine.
 This results in a serious rise in a toxic chemical in the blood called homocysteine.
 It is a normal breakdown product of protein metabolism but its immediate degradation is dependent on a diet rich in B vitamins and certain minerals.